top of page

 ____________________________ About ....

 Dana's grandmother bought her a $25 guitar in Chicago's Old Town when she was 6 years old.
-She spent her early years in south Chicago, singing and playing at a teenage neighbor's vibrant, acoustic bathroom, learning the songs of Bob Dylan, Joan Baez and Eric Andersen, while mastering the art of applying black eyeliner.
+She spent her early years in south Chicago, singing and learning chords from a teenage neighbor learning the songs of Bob Dylan, Joan Baez and Eric Andersen.
 She began writing poems in 2nd grade for her mother and wrote her first song at 14.

 Buy CDs direct: